pereznetworks/WeatherX/README.md

   - 3: Verify Location input parsing
     - NY, NY works but new york, ny or New York, NY does not ??
     - others do...
 Dallas, TX, Chicago, IL or Cincinnati, OH

-# Project Status: 12/23/2019 : Code Review and Module Dependency updates
-  - 1: Due to Pug no longer being actively maintained
-    - will have to port to a different rendering engine for Front-End UI
-    - or port back to React or another FrontEnd UI framework
-  - 2: May need to switch from SuperTest for testing modules
-  - 3: Pug not actively maintained brings up another problem
-    - Due to issues securing communications from Front-end with Back-end db
-    - once again, will to go back to drawing board

 # Project Status: 12/15/2019
   - Reviewing items from last project update